Risclover/reduncrate/README.md

 <br />

 To run the app locally, navigate to the root directory of the project in the terminal and enter `flask run`.
 In a separate terminal, navigate to the `/react-app` directory and enter `npm start`.
 This should automatically launch a browser window navigated to the proper localhost address.
-By defauly, the app will be running on port 3000.
+By default, the app will be running on port 3000.

 ## Reduncrate Was Built By: